A Lagrangian Particle-Based Numerical Model for Surfactant-Laden Droplets at Macroscales: Model and methodology

 \subsection{Background}

-It was initially believed that surfactant concentration in the atmosphere is too low to influence cloud processes.
-However, it was later proposed that the role of surfactant cannot be neglected.
-In fact, according to Ref.~\cite{facchini2000surface}, ca.~20\% of soluble matter in the atmosphere (even up to 70\% in some cases) consists of organic compounds.
+About 20\% of soluble matter in the atmosphere (even up to 70\% in some cases) consists of organic compounds \cite{facchini2000surface}.
 Some of these compounds are surface active and can affect the surface tension of cloud droplets as has been also highlighted by Bzdek \textit{et al.} \cite{bzdek2020surface} while investigating the coalescence of picoliter droplets.
 Although such a reduction may depend on the droplet size \cite{bzdek2020surface}, this still remains under debate in the context of cloud droplets \cite{morris2015humidity}.
 A study by Facchini \textit{et al.} \cite{facchini1999cloud}, which is based on measurements on vacuum-evaporated samples of cloud water from the Po Valley in Italy, suggests a large decrease in surface tension with the concentration of organic solutes that is expected to persist in growing droplets, as a result of droplet condensation.
 In particular, such large surface-tension changes are crucial in the case of cloud droplets near the critical size of nucleation, since they can lead to an increased droplet population and hence cloud albedo.

-The process of cloud-droplet condensation can be described by K\"ohler's theory \cite{kohlertheory}, which includes two basic effects: The Kelvin effect, which expresses the change in the saturation vapor pressure on a curved surface, and Raoult's law, which expresses the change in the saturation vapor pressure in the mixture.
+The process of cloud-droplet condensation may be described by K\"ohler's theory \cite{kohlertheory}, which includes two basic effects: The Kelvin effect, which expresses the change in the saturation vapor pressure on a curved surface, and Raoult's law, which expresses the change in the saturation vapor pressure in the mixture.
 More specifically, the K\"ohler equation for the equilibrium water vapor saturation ratio, $S$, \textit{vs.} radius, $r$, of a spherical solution droplet, in Ostwald--Freundlich form is as follows \cite{prisle2010surfactants}:

 where $p_w$ is the equilibrium partial pressure of water over the solution droplet (actual vapor pressure), $p^0_w$ is the saturation vapor pressure over a flat surface of pure water, $a_w$ is the droplet solution water activity, $\nu_w$ is the partial molar volume of water in the solution, $\sigma$ is the droplet surface tension, $R$ is the universal gas constant, and $T$ is the Kelvin temperature.
 The exponential term of Eq.\ (\ref{koehler}) is the Kelvin term.
 The water activity